Search Result

 Catfishing

-Catfishing is a deceptive and abusive activity pretending to be someone you're not online by creating a fake identity to target individuals with a promise of friendship, a relationship; and/ or fraud.
-These profiles/ identities are also known as 'sock puppet' presences, referring to the manipulation of a simple hand puppet made from a sock.
+Catfishing is a deceptive and abusive activity where an individual pretends to be someone they're not online.
+They create a fake identity to target individuals with promises of sex, friendship, a relationship, and money, for example.
+These identities are sometimes referred to as sock puppets, referring to the manipulation of a simple hand puppet made from a sock.

-There are also instances where a catfisher is confused or curious about their sexuality.
-They create false profiles so they can confidently explore their curiosity without having to reveal their true identity.
+There are also instances where the person catfishing is confused or curious about their sexuality.
+They create false profiles so they can explore their curiosity without having to reveal their true identity.

 Warning signs

-- Photos you do find don't match the photos on their profile
+• Photos you find don't match the photos on their profile, or are of somebody else

-- Even though you've only known them for a short time (days/ weeks) they say they love you
+• They declare their feelings or love even though you've only known them for a short time

-- Information or stories conflict or don't quite add up
+• Information or stories the give conflict or don't quite add up

-- They don’t have any/ many social media followers or friends
+• They don’t have any or many social media followers or friends

 Embarrassment, regret and betrayal